From the author:

 The world ofSCM is fascinating and magical in itself, because you can create a win-win situation through intelligent and clear analytical coordination of the possibilities of the individual supply chain participants.

-Not one profit is the other's loss.
-The magic of the SCM lies in the truly common.
-Only through benefits for all does the common sense make sense.
+Not one gain is another's loss.
+The magic of the SCM lies in what is truly common.
+Only through advantages for everyone does the common make one Sense.

 6 Typical Sales Tools